motine/partial_form/README.md

 Customizable forms for Rails using partials!

-The PartialFormBuilder gem allows the rendering of form fields by providing a FormBuilder that leverages partials.
-This gem aims to streamline the process of rendering form fields, making it easier to manage and maintain form code.
-By leveraging partials, developers can define form field markup separately, which helps keep the main form view organized.
+The PartialForm gem simplifies the rendering of form fields by providing a `FormBuilder` that leverages partials.
+This approach streamlines the management and maintenance of the field helper markup.

 Potential uses are: